 The environment is very welcoming, well maintained and child friendly.
-It provides bright, spacious, and exciting areas for children to explore.
+It provides a warm, spacious, and exciting areas for children to explore.
 Children access toys and resources with ease, which supports their independence.
 They have a lovely sense of belonging because staff display children's photographs and creative work around the setting.
 The outdoor play area is safe and secure.
 It provides a spacious area with a wide variety of resources which suitably challenge children and offer them opportunities to experiment.
-For example, materials for obstacle courses, mud kitchen, planting and growing areas, bug hotel, trikes, bikes, scooters, large sandpit, wooden playhouse, and tepee.
+For example, materials for obstacle courses, mud kitchen, planting and growing areas, ride on toys and many more.
+However, free flow to outdoor play is limited.

 Regular cleaning of toys and equipment is undertaken, and resources are of excellent quality.
 A good balance of manmade and natural materials such as pebbles, shells, twigs, and pinecones enhance children's learning.
-There are many resources to promote diversity and a multi-cultural society, including dolls, posters, photographs, books and foods.
+There are resources to promote diversity and a multi-cultural society, including dolls, posters, photographs, books and foods.
 The setting has very good quality furniture and resources to support children's independence.
 For example, child sized tables, chairs, low level toys storage and individual named coat pegs for their belongings.
-There are a suitable number of children's toilets and nappy changing facilities available, which are clean and fresh.
-Liquid soap and paper towels are easily accessible to support children's independence when washing their hands, and a nose wiping station with mirror and bin promotes children's independence further.
+There are a suitable number of children's toilets and nappy changing facilities available, which are clean.
+Liquid soap and paper towels are easily accessible to support children's independence when washing their hands.